cyrozap/mediatek-lte-baseband-re/README.md

 ## Current Progress

+See the "General-Notes.md" file in this directory for general information about MediaTek's LTE modems and SoCs.
+Information specific subsystems can be found in the "Notes.md" files in their respective subdirectories.

 The DSP firmware can be decoded.
 See the "DSP" directory for some scripts to do this and to read the notes on my findings.